• Home page

 Montauban and its magnificent squares

-The tips and good plans of the Guide Tarn Aveyron in Montauban:
+Tips and good deals from the Tarn Aveyron Guide to Montauban:

-• The third largest aquatic complex in France is located in Montauban, it 's Ingreo.
-An aquatic area with slides and 6 pools, open all year round with very hot water for relaxing in winter, cooling off and sunbathing in summer.
+• The third largest aquatic complex in France is located in Montauban: Ingreo.
+An aquatic area with slides and 6 pools, open all year round with very warm water to relax in winter and to cool off and sunbathe in summer.

-• If you like museums, go to a very original shop, which offers casts from national museums: Archeo Deco.
+• If you like museums, go to a very original shop that offers casts from national museums: Archeo Deco.
 You will also find effigies of film characters, such as the Tontons Flingueurs.

-• It is raining?
-No luck, but no despair, because to occupy the children for half a day, there is the Tohu Bohu park with its inflatable structures and a super rail hanging from the ceiling, where the children ride aboard a helicopter. !
-Tooooppp!!
+• It's raining?
+No luck, but don't despair!
+To keep the kids busy for half a day, there's the Tohu Bohu park with its inflatable structures and a super rail hanging from the ceiling, where the kids ride around on board a helicopter!
+Soooooo ...

 • On the Tourist Office website, you will find walking routes.